The INDIGO Summit 2017 is the flagship event of the INDIGO-DataCloud project.

-This Summit will be centered on exploring the solutions provided by the INDIGO software, applying them to concrete use cases brought forward by scientific communities and resource providers.
-Demos, training and hands-on implementation sessions will also be included in the programme.
+This Summit was centered on exploring the solutions provided by the INDIGO software, applying them to concrete use cases brought forward by scientific communities and resource providers.
+Demos, training and hands-on implementation sessions were included in the programme.

 The workshop is dedicated to resource providers and researchers from all disciplines, all around Europe.
 Researchers working in Biological and Medical science, Social science and Humanities, Environmental and Earth science and Physics and Astrophysics will have the opportunity to also learn about the uses cases already developed by the project.

 The event will also be the opportunity for service providers or service integrators to understand how the INDIGO solutions and services are appealing for industry, and to which extent they might be beneficial for service offerings and business adoption.

 The programma is available at the event page at https://indico.egi.eu/indico/event/3249/

 Download the printable version of the programme or browse it online here